NecmeddinHD/AntiSpoofing/README.md

 - Place the exe file from the dist folder into
   * C:\Users\YOUR_USER_NAME_HERE\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
 ## Last
-Now You are ready program will work on background for you
+Now You are ready, Program will work on background for you